- 1 Hide My Ass VPN synopsis

 So what else is missing?
 The whole package seems to be there – blue sky, warm winds, and great company.
 Yet as A. Kaufman once said: “there’s only one amount of money – just not enough.”
 So how much costs hiding one’s ass after all?

 There are two routes to choose from – The long run/high risk or the short one/high cost, plus something in between.
 The confident guy picks 26 months plan for a total of $107.64.
 The shy one pays more in the long run – $11.99 / month.
 It’s a risk divided by reward.
 And if you turn from confident to shy, use the 30-day refund option.

 - 24 Months: $4.99/m ($120)

 - 36 Months: $2.99/m ($108)

-Away for 9-hour flight from BVI, there’s the place where Titanic sunk.
+Away for the 9-hour flight from BVI, there’s the place where the Titanic sunk.
 I always wonder why it took so long before rescue ships arrive.
 The same goes for HMA! e-mail response.
 I sent out an e-mail filled with a few questions and waited for a reply.

 24 hours (1402 minutes to be precise) later I received a message: